cea-hpc/modules/doc/source/module.rst

   Default value is ``0``.
 The :envvar:`MODULES_COLLECTION_PIN_VERSION`
   environment variable is defined by :subcmd:`config` sub-command when changing this configuration option from its default value.
+See :envvar:`MODULES_COLLECTION_PIN_VERSION` description for details.

  .. mconfig:: collection_target